 We can tell that Peter was not coming to Mary's house for a place to stay or a place to eat because he immediately left them to go to another place in verse 17.
-The only reason that Peter stopped at Mary's house was to show them God's answer to prayer and to allow praying Christians to be the ones to report the good news of God's answer to the rest of the church.
+The only reason that Peter stopped at Mary's house was to show them God's answer to prayer, so that praying Christians would be the ones to share the news of God's answer with the rest of the church.
 This is one of the great blessings that comes to a house of prayer.

-What are some other blessings that you would expect to come to a house of prayer?
+What are two other blessings that you would expect to come to a house of prayer?